-- 370g of blackberries, stepped overnight so that any hidden mini beasts can be identified and removed, along with any leaves, husks etc.
+- Firstly steep the fruit overnight so that any hidden mini beasts can be identified and removed.

 - Pop a couple of saucers into the freezer to chill.

-- Add the sugar to the pan and cook, stirring to dissolve.
-Bring to the boil and boil rapidly for 5 minutes or until the sound of the mixture starts to change to, what I call a ‘lava plopping’ sound.
+- Bring to the boil and boil rapidly for 5 minutes or until the sound of the mixture starts to change to, what I call a ‘lava plopping’ sound.
 Remove from the heat.

 - Put a teaspoonful of jam onto a chilled saucer for 1 minute.
 Drag your finger lightly over the jam.
 If it wrinkles, it has reached setting point; if it doesn’t, boil for a couple more minutes, then turn off the heat and try again with another chilled saucer.
 Set aside to cool for 1 hour.